-- data processors, such as my Chambers staff, IT support staff, email providers, data storage providers
+- Data processors, such as my Chambers staff, IT support staff, email providers, data storage providers, in each case whether or note employed by my Chambers or myself and whether or not as an employee or as an independent contractor.

-- other legal professionals
+- Other legal professionals

-- experts and other witnesses
+- Experts and other witnesses

-- prosecution authorities
+- Prosecution authorities

-- courts and tribunals
+- Courts and tribunals

-- the staff in my chambers
+- The staff in my chambers

-- trainee barristers
+- Trainee barristers

+- Barristers assisting me with the provision of legal services

-- lay clients
+- Lay clients

-- family and associates of the person whose personal information I am processing

-- in the event of complaints, the Head of Chambers, other members of Chambers who deal with complaints, the Bar Standards Board, and the Legal Ombudsman

-- other regulatory authorities

-- current, past or prospective employers

-- education and examining bodies

-- business associates, professional advisers and trade bodies, e.g. the Bar Council

-- the intended recipient, where you have asked me to provide a reference.

-- the general public in relation to the publication of legal judgments and decisions of courts and tribunals.
+- Family and associates of the person whose personal information I am processing - In the event of complaints, the Head of Chambers, other members of Chambers who deal with complaints, the Bar Standards Board, the Legal Ombudsman - Other regulatory authorities - Current, past, or prospective employers - Education and examining bodies - Business associates, professional advisers and trade bodies, e.g. the Bar Council - The general public in relation to the publication of legal judgements and decisions of courts and tribunals (but only at a time when I have produced a policy document which (a) explains my procedures for securing compliance with the principles in Article 5 of the GDPR (Principles relating to processing of personal data) in connection with the processing of personal data in reliance on the condition in question, and (b) explains my policies as regards the retention and erasure of personal data processed, giving an indication of how ling such personal data is likely to be retained.

 I may be required to provide your information to regulators, such as the Bar Standards Board, the Financial Conduct Authority or the Information Commissioner's Office.
-In the case of the Information Commissioner's Office, there is a risk that your information may lawfully be disclosed by them for the purpose of any other civil or criminal proceedings, without my consent or yours, which includes privileged information.
+In the case of the Information Commissioner's Office, there is a risk that your information may lawfully be disclosed by them for the purpose of any other civil or criminal proceedings, without Chambers' consent or your consent, which includes privileged information.